gh-productivity-workshops/PetSpotR/docs/2-debugging.md

 In this exercise you'll learn how to run PetSpotR in your GitHub Codespace and debug the application.

-### 1.4 Run PetSpotR locally
+### 1.4 Run PetSpotR in the Codespace

-Now that you are familiar with the Codespace, you can run PetSpotR locally.
+Now that you are familiar with the Codespace, you can run PetSpotR inside of it.

 1. Open `.vscode/launch.json` to see the launch configurations for the Codespace.
-You'll use these to run PetSpotR locally:
+You'll use these to run PetSpotR:

     ```bash
     code .vscode/launch.json